Explore Snowflake best practices and data insights

 Choose Snowflake if:

-• You have mixed technical teams, including business analysts who need self-service capabilities
+- You have mixed technical teams, including business analysts who need self-service capabilities on a managed Snowflake platform.

-• You prioritize ease of use, quick deployment, and minimal maintenance overhead
+- You prioritise ease of use, quick deployment, and minimal maintenance overhead.

-• Data governance, compliance, and security are top priorities with limited dedicated resources
+- Data governance, compliance, and security are top priorities with limited dedicated resources, making AI & data governance a core requirement.

-• You need predictable, transparent pricing for analytical workloads
+- You need predictable, transparent pricing for analytical workloads with clear FinOps guardrails.

-• Your AI initiatives involve augmenting existing analytics rather than building custom models
+- Your AI initiatives involve augmenting existing analytics rather than building custom models from scratch.

 Consider a hybrid approach if:

-• You're transitioning between platforms and need time to migrate workloads
+- You're transitioning between platforms and need time to migrate workloads, often via staged migrations & integrations.

 Need expert guidance for your data platform decision?

 Your data platform is not an IT purchase.
 It is a strategy decision.
-At Snowstack, we help data leaders design, build, and run modern platforms with a core focus on Snowflake and the surrounding stack.
-We handle migrations, performance tuning, governance, and AI readiness so your team ships faster, spends smarter, and stays compliant.
+Our Snowflake consultants help data leaders design, build, and run modern platforms with a core focus on Snowflake and the surrounding stack.
+We handle migrations, performance tuning, FinOps, AI readiness and governance so your team spends smarter and stays compliant.
+We use the same delivery patterns proven in our success stories.

-Let’s align your platform to your strategy and deliver measurable results.
+Let’s align your Snowflake platform to your strategy.

 Snowflake in 2025: 5 real-world use cases that could transform your business